IAmJonoBo/n00plicate/Next_Steps.md

 - Squad assignments assume current ownership; adjust as teams evolve and update here.
-- Visual and Storybook test suites are known to require additional setup (React Native/Tauri) before gating can be fully enforced—track remediation as part of relevant sprints.
-- Local container image currently pins Node 22.19.0, triggering engine mismatch warnings versus the required Node 22.20.0 baseline; coordinate with DevOps to bump the runtime and re-verify Nx targets.
-- `pnpm -w -r test` and legacy Nx-driven typecheck commands triggered shell crashes during baseline verification while Nx built the project graph on Node 22.19.0; capture logs under `infra/` troubleshooting and stabilise the command path once the runtime upgrade lands so gates can be relied on for enforcement. `pnpm typecheck` now runs via `tsc` without touching the Nx graph, but the native runner crash still blocks any Nx-powered graph work (tests/build) until DevOps delivers a patched binary or upgraded runtime.
+- Visual and Storybook test suites are known to require additional setup (React Native/Tauri) before gating can be fully enforced—track remediation as part of relevant sprints. required Node 24.11.0 baseline; coordinate with DevOps to bump the runtime and re-verify Nx targets. baseline verification while Nx built the project graph on Node 22.19.0; capture logs under `infra/` troubleshooting and stabilise the command path once the runtime upgrade lands so gates can be relied on for enforcement. `pnpm typecheck` now runs via `tsc` without touching the Nx graph, but the native runner crash still blocks any Nx-powered graph work (tests/build) until DevOps delivers a patched binary or upgraded runtime.
+Local container image currently pins Node 24.11.0, triggering engine mismatch warnings versus the
-- Running Nx with `NX_NATIVE_COMMAND_RUNNER=false` and `NX_ADD_PLUGINS=false` bypasses the native graph builder crash, but it may reduce inference coverage/performance.
+- Running Nx with `NX_NATIVE_COMMAND_RUNNER=false` and `NX_ADD_PLUGINS=false` bypasses the native graph `pnpm -w -r test` and legacy Nx-driven typecheck commands triggered shell crashes during builder crash, but it may reduce inference coverage/performance.
 Track upstream fixes so the native path can be restored once stable.
 - Maintain the pnpm wheelhouse (`/opt/pnpm-store`) whenever the lockfile changes so offline installs